Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
 For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)

-When setting colors, especially with a dark background, I recommend checking your page's contrast using <abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr> values.
+When setting colors, especially with a dark background, I recommend checking your page's contrast using Advanced Perceptual Contrast Algorithm (<abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr>) values.
 You can do so in an [online checker](https://uglyduck.ca/lazy-dev-dark-mode/) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.

 Note that the APCA isn't fully mature as of early 2022.
 Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criterions 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).